nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ### Handling multiple locations/times/professors

 I initially assumed that a section could only have one location, time, or professor.
-Not true!
+Not true.
 For example, take Theater 134E: Dance for Musical Theater III.
 ![4 instructors, 3 days, 3 times, and 2 locations!](./theater-134e.png)

 Yikes!
 How would the scraper handle that?